cryohydromettools/clearskyalgorithm/README.md

 W m<sup>-2</sup>, inf_lim01 equal to 0.62 W m<sup>-2</sup> and inf_lim02 0.58 W m<sup>-2</sup>.
 After the
 first iteration, the algorithm uses the results from fitting the previosly detected clear sky measurements, and succeeding iterations refine the process to the actual characteristics of the themselves.
-The final values for the coefficients obtained after the automation process.
+The final values for the coefficients are obtained after the automation process.

+Both methods identify clear sky days from UV irradiance measured at 340 nm with one minute interval.
+In addition, normalized method can identify short periods by day and its process for find the a and b coefficients is automatic.
+In contrast, wavelet method only identifies completely clear days and the process for find rsquare_in and rmse_in coefficients is manual.

-# Contact
+### Contact

 Christian Torres, christian1994@furg.br <br>
 Jose Flores, jflores@igp.gob.pe